kedacore/keda-docs/content/docs/2.9/operate/prometheus.md

 The KEDA Operator exposes Prometheus metrics which can be scraped on port `8080` at `/metrics`.
 The following metrics are being gathered:

-- `keda_operator_crd_totals` - Total number of KEDA custom resources per namespace for each resource.
+- `keda_operator_customresource_totals` - Total number of KEDA custom resources per namespace for each custom resource type (CRD).
 - `keda_operator_trigger_totals` - Total number of triggers per trigger type.
 - Metrics exposed by the `Operator SDK` framework as explained [here](https://sdk.operatorframework.io/docs/building-operators/golang/advanced-topics/#metrics).